 Bottom line – don’t just send out newsletters because “everyone is doing it.”
 Take the time to consider the specific and unique value you are offering with this communication.
 Offer new and interesting information and break down the content to fit specific target groups from your lists.
 Remember, search engines and social media forums don’t give everyone the same information.
 Neither should you!

 Follow these tips, and you will find that not only are your newsletters giving you more value, but you will also see a better return on your contact lists and likely all your marketing practices.

-David Steinberg is Chairman of Zeta Interactive is a Big Data, Customer Acquisition and CRM company that integrates data, technology and marketing services to help leading brands acquire, engage and retain customers.The company was named one of America’s most promising companies by Forbes Magazine.
+David Steinberg is Chairman of Zeta Global is a Big Data, Customer Acquisition and CRM company that integrates data, technology and marketing services to help leading brands acquire, engage and retain customers.The company was named one of America’s most promising companies by Forbes Magazine.